ostad-ai/Python-Everything/README.md

 12) Frequency counting of words (or letters) of a given text.
 Also, a real text is downloaded from the Internet and the functions are tested with it.
 We use the *get* function of dictionaries in Python.
 Moreover, we plot the frequencies with  *bar* of *matplotlib*.
 13) Sets in Python: Introduction, which includes set creation and initialization, acessing elements, set operations, copying and clearing, and also a hint on *frozensets*.
 Moreover, an example is given about *Jaccard distance*.
 14) Pickle module, introduction: We use *dump* and *load* to save Python object into a byte stream and vice versa.
+15) Classes in Python, introdcution: Class definition and how to get instances from it are mentioned.
+Also, methods are reviewed.
+The difference between class variables versus instance variables is expressed.
+Examples are provided to help the explanation.